 ~ Daughter Lydia May (Dorsey) Ealy ~

-Son Carl G. Dorsey (1899- ? ) was born in 1899.
-He was a laborer and as a young man made his home in East Finley Township.
-Carl married Irene Sprowls (1899-1973), daughter of Robert and Margaret "Maggie" (Wright) Sprowls.
+Son Carl Hird Dorsey (1899- ? ) was born in 1899.
+He learned the blacksmith trade and as a young man made his home in East Finley Township.
+Carl was united in matrimony with Irene Sprowls (1899-1973), daughter of Robert and Margaret "Maggie" (Wright) Sprowls.
 The ceremony took place on Feb.
 17, 1921, when he was age 22 and she 21, and not long after the death of his mother.
-The couple produced 11 children -- Lucille Bedilion, Hazel Lindley, Maxine Sprowls, Gaylord Dorsey, Leo Dorsey, Vance Dorsey, Paul Dorsey, Ralph E. Dorsey, Floyd Wayne Dorsey, Blaine Dorsey and Earl Dorsey who died young.
+The couple produced 11 children -- Lucille Bedilion, Hazel Lindley Hillberry, Maxine Sprowls, Gaylord Dorsey, Leo Dorsey, Vance Dorsey, Paul Dorsey, Ralph E. Dorsey, Floyd Wayne Dorsey, Blaine Dorsey and Earl Dorsey who died young.
 They resided in East Finley Township, Washington County.
 The family belonged to the Fairmount United Methodist Church, where Irene was a Sunday School teacher for many years.
 At the age of 74, Irene died at home on Aug.
 24, 1973.
 Her passing ended a marriage that had lasted for 52 years.
 At death, said the Observer-Reporter, she was survived by 37 grandchildren and 19 great-grandchildren.

 ~ Son Perry Dorsey ~